 My name is Will Herman and as a result of the hand I was dealt and the path I have followed, I’ve been afflicted with only two speeds; fast and stop.
 As it turns out, I’m not even that good at the stop part.
 Officially, I’m retired, having sold my last company in 2002, but I seem to have no time for the classical retiree activities.
 I end up spending all my time on a variety of true passions – helping young entrepreneurs; working with and investing in small companies; taking everything apart to try to either improve it or figure out how it works; cycling; photography; woodworking and playing with anything with a motor.

 This blog is about all of those things, but my primary goal here is to put my thoughts and experiences about running a business, in general, and entrepreneurial leadership and management, in particular, into bits and bytes.
 Ultimately, I’d like to build a place that contains the small bits of wisdom I’ve garnered over the years so that I can point people to it when they feel compelled to ask me questions.
-Actually, I’m just tired of repeating myself constantly and this seemed easier than writing a book.

 Hope you find things interesting and maybe even useful.